 Housing: Availability & Cost

 Between 2011 and 2021, Haringey's number of households has grown more than the population itself.
-Haringey has the 8th highest rate of households in TA in London.
+Haringey continues to have the third highest rate of households in TA in London.

 Source: GLA Population Projections (Identified Housing Capacity Scenario)